fd0/grobi/README.md

 # Development

 Grobi is developed using the build tool [gb](https://getgb.io).
-It can be installed by running the following command:
+It needs at least Go 1.4 and can be installed by running the following command:

 ```shell
 $ go get github.com/constabulary/gb/...